Dhivya2528/login-page/Semi Transparent Login Page-20240719T150641Z-001/Semi Transparent Login Page/README.md

- To view the webpage read the  URL. https://dhivya2528.github.io/login-page/
+ To view the webpage read the  URL https://dhivya2528.github.io/login-page/